solid/authorization-panel/proposals/privilege-request-protocol.md

 An HTTP client, for example a software application running in a web browser, can attempt to access a resource on an HTTP server.
-The server might restrict access to the resource according to one or more required access privileges, for example with an Access Control List.
+The server might restrict access to the resource according to one or more required access privileges, for example with an Access Change List.

 The client might not possess sufficient privilege according to the server, so the server might deny the requested access.
 For example, the client's user